The Engagement Model

 I have opinions.
 I hold them loosely.

 I'll tell you what I think the right call is and why.
-If you have a better argument, I'll change my mind.
+I'm open to being wrong.
+If you have a better argument, I want to hear it.
 What I won't do is hedge.
 "It depends" is only useful if I explain what it depends on.

 I optimise for the team that stays, not the one I'm on.